Serger vs. Sewing Machine

 Advantages of using a sewing machine vs a serger

 Both the machines have their own perks.
 But there are a few areas where one thrives better than the other.

-In recent time we are seeing an upsurge in demand for electric sewing machines.
+In recent times we are seeing an upsurge in demand for electric sewing machines.
 Otherwise, a sewing machine is capable of performing its function without the need for electricity.

 A lot of sewing machines run on complete manual labor.
 So, you are not at the mercy of electricity to get your job done.
 But in the case of Sergers, you are heavily reliant on an electricity source.
 No Serger can work on manual labor.
 This means that you cannot port a Serger easily without keeping into consideration an electricity source.